Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-Let $P$ be a semiclassical $\h$-pseudo-differential operator on $X=\RM^n$, or on a compact manifold $X$, where the semiclassical parameter $\h$ varies in an interval $\interval[open left]{0}{\h_0}$ for some $\h_0>0$.
+Let $P$ be a semiclassical $\h$-pseudodifferential operator on $X=\RM^n$, or on a compact manifold $X$ of dimension $n$, where the semiclassical parameter $\h$ varies in an interval $\interval[open left]{0}{\h_0}$ for some $\h_0>0$.
 More precisely, in the $\RM^n$ case, we will assume that $P$ is the semiclassical Weyl quantization of a symbol in $S(m)$ where $m$ is an order function in the sense of~\cite[Definition 7.4]{dimassi-sjostrand}: there exist $C>0,N>0$ such that

 where $\langle X \rangle := (1+\norm{X}^2)^{1/2}$.
 For instance, one can take $m(X):=\langle X \rangle^d$, for some $d\in\RM$.
 A function $a=a(x,\xi;\h)\in\Cinf(\RM^{2n})$ belongs to the class $S(m)$ if, by definition,